getreu/tp-note/docs/source/tpnote--manpage.md

 **-p**, **\--port**=*PORT*

-:   Set server port the web browser connects to, to the specified value *PORT*.
+:   Sets the server port that the web browser connects to, to the specified value *PORT*.
-    If not given, a random free port is chosen automatically.
+    If not given, a random available port is chosen automatically.

 **-n**, **\--no-filename-sync**

-:   Whenever _Tp-Note_ opens a note file, it synchronizes its YAML-metadata
+:   Whenever _Tp-Note_ opens a note file, it synchronizes its YAML-metadata with
-    with its filename. '`--no-filename-sync`' disables the synchronization.
-    Mainly useful is this flag in scripts for testing '`.txt`'-files.
+    its filename. '`--no-filename-sync`' disables the synchronization.
+In addition, the "flag in scripts" can be especially useful for testing '`.txt`'-files.
 See section EXIT STATUS for more details.
-The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronisation.
+The section METADATA FILENAME SYNCHRONIZATION shows alternative ways to disable synchronization.

 **-t**, **\--tty**

-:   _Tp-Note_ tries different heuristics to detect weather a graphic environment
+:   _Tp-Note_ tries different heuristics to detect a graphic environment
     is available or not.
 For example, under Linux, the '`DISPLAY`' environment variable is evaluated.
 The '`--tty`' flag disables the automatic detection and sets _Tp-Note_ in "console" mode, where only the non GUI editor